BoTaylorZhou/BoTaylorZhou1.github.io/_pages/about.md

 I'm a professor of School of Mathematics and Statistics, Chongqing Jiaotong University.
 Currently, my research interest includes AI for Transport and AI for rational inattention.
 In the past, I have conducted research in the area of stability theory of neural networks, event-triggered control and distributed optimization.
 I am very fortunate to be supervised by Prof. Qiankun Song in Computer Science, Chongqing Jiaotong University, and Prof. Xiaofeng Liao in Applied Mathemtics, Southwest University.
 I am also very fortunate to visit Prof. Tingwen Huang in Science Progam, Texas A&M University at Qatar and Prof. Ronghui Liu in Institute of Transport Studies, University of Leeds.

 # 🔥 News
-- *2024.07*: &nbsp;🎉🎉 Excited to share that our work, A generalized rationally inattentive route choice model with nonuniform marginal information costs, co-authored with Prof. Ronghui Liu, is accepted by **ISTTT25** and published in **Transportation Research Part B**!
+- *2024.07*: &nbsp;🎉🎉 Excited to share that our work, A generalized rationally inattentive route choice model with nonuniform marginal information costs, co-authored with Prof. Ronghui Liu, is presented (podium) in **ISTTT25** and published in **Transportation Research Part B**!

 # 📖 Educations
 - *2006.09 - 2010.06*, Mathematics and Applied Mathematics, School of Science, Chongqing Jiaotong University, Bachelor of Science.